jbakse/site_builder/docs/comp_form/notes2.md

 # Meta Data
 - Lets get rid of the number in the titles

+# system
+- next/prev links should be omitted if false

 # markdown_builder.js
 - trimlines is eating whitespace in code parts... we don't want to trim whitespace in there, but generally do want to trim it elsewhere? hmm